daafith/mutation-testing-examples/README.md

 This folder contains an example of [Stryker](https://stryker-mutator.io).

 ## Ruby
-This folder will contain an example of [Mutant](https://github.com//mbj/mutant)
+This folder contains an example of [Mutant](https://github.com//mbj/mutant)

 ## Next Language
 ...